istio/istio.io/content/en/news/releases/1.4.x/announcing-1.4/_index.md

 ## Automatic mutual TLS

 We added [automatic mutual TLS support](/docs/tasks/security/authentication/auto-mtls/).
-It allows you to adopt mutual TLS without configuring destination rule.
-Istio automatically configures client sidecar proxy to send mutual TLS to server endpoints those are able to accept mutual TLS.
+It allows you to adopt mutual TLS without needing to configure destination rules.
+Istio automatically programs client sidecar proxies to send mutual TLS to server endpoints that are able to accept mutual TLS.

-Currently this feature requires to explicitly enabled, and we plan to enable it by default in future release.
+Currently this feature must be explicitly enabled, but we plan to enable it by default in a future release.

 ## Improved troubleshooting